dv-lse/fdi-patent-innovate/data/narrative.md

 :::

 3. Finally, multinationals from emerging economies:
-a) Are less likely to look for local technological dynamism in the regions where they invest.
+a.
+Are less likely to look for local technological dynamism in the regions where they invest.
 They often have  less developed absorptive capacities, needed to fully take advantage of innovation-prone regional environments.
-b) They tend to ‘imitate’ the behaviour of other multinationals and invest in regions where other companies are pursuing similar activities (e.g. R&D or production).
+b.
+They tend to ‘imitate’ the behaviour of other multinationals and invest in regions where other companies are pursuing similar activities (e.g. R&D or production).

 #